 In Anbar, the enemy remains active and deadly.
 Earlier today, one of the brave tribal sheikhs who helped lead the revolt against al-Qaeda was murdered.
 In response, a fellow Sunni leader declared, "We are determined to strike back and continue our work."
 And as they do, they can count on the continued support of the United States.

 AMY GOODMAN: The assassinated tribal leader was named Sheikh Abdul Sattar Abu Risha.
 He died Thursday in a bombing near his home in Ramadi.
-One year ago to the day, Abu Risha organized twenty-five pro-US Sunni clans to form the Anbar Awakening to fight members of al-Qaeda.
-His assassination is considered a major setback for US forces in Anbar.
-President Bush met with Sheikh Abu Risha just ten days ago, during his brief visit to Anbar province.
+One year ago to the day, Abu Risha organized 25 pro-U.S. Sunni clans to form the Anbar Awakening to fight members of al-Qaeda.
+His assassination is considered a major setback for U.S. forces in Anbar.
+President Bush met with Sheikh Abu Risha just 10 days ago, during his brief visit to Anbar province.

 RICK ROWLEY: Although Captain Wohlgemuth and his troops call their new tribal allies "freedom fighters," the Americans are well aware that yesterday they were called "insurgents" and that the diplomatic task of holding together this new alliance is both delicate and daunting.

 CPT.
 MARTIN WOHLGEMUTH: Every one of these guys shot at us at one time in their life.

 Oh, there you go.
 Look at the freedom fighters.
 Salaam Aleikum.